Poland in September: tips for making the most of your autumn in Poland

 High ropes centers are not only for seasoned thrill-seekers or those looking to conquer a fear of heights.
 They are fun and a great shared adventure for a family or friends’ day out.

-High ropes courses are a series of challenging obstacles situated in trees that you cross one by one – you move across obstacles, platforms, bridges constructed in trees.
+High ropes courses are a series of challenging obstacles situated in trees that you cross one by one – you move across obstacles, platforms, and bridges constructed in trees.
 You are attached to a rope and you use a belay to keep you safe.

 To learn more about rope parks in Poland, please read our post that covers:

-- The biggest rope park in Poland
+• The biggest rope park in Poland

-- Rope park with the most courses in Poland
+• A rope park with the most courses in Poland

-- 3 rope parks in the town of Zakopane – the heart of the Polish Tatra Mountains
+• 3 rope parks in the town of Zakopane – the heart of the Polish Tatra Mountains

-- Rope park in the city of Kraków
+• Rope park in the city of Kraków

-- Ropes park in the city of Gdańsk
+• Ropes park in the city of Gdańsk

-- 2 rope parks in the town of Malbork – famous for one of the biggest castles in the world
+• 2 rope parks in the town of Malbork – famous for one of the biggest castles in the world

-- Rope park in the city of Poznań
+• Rope park in the city of Poznań

-- Rope parks in the city of Warsaw
+• Rope parks in the city of Warsaw

 The best places in Poland to admire autumn leaves and fall foliage

 Our post Autumn leaves and fall foliage in Poland presents our picks for the most spectacular fall foliage spots in different parts of Poland.
-Below you will find a selection.
+Below, you will find a selection.

 The Japanese Garden (Ogród Japoński) in the city of Wrocław

-The history of the Japanese Garden in Wrocław dates back to 1913 when it was established as part of the World Exhibition.
+The history of the Japanese Garden in Wrocław dates back to 1913, when it was established as part of the World Exhibition.
 The garden was revitalized in 1996 and restored in 1999 after the flood.

-The garden is not large but situated in an interesting and convenient location – during one trip you can visit the Wrocław Zoo, Hala Stulecia (Centennial Hall building listed as a UNESCO World Heritage Site) or take a walk in the neighboring park – Park Szczytnicki.
+The garden is not large but situated in an interesting and convenient location – during one trip, you can visit the Wrocław Zoo, Hala Stulecia (Centennial Hall building listed as a UNESCO World Heritage Site) or take a walk in the neighboring park – Park Szczytnicki.

-From November 1 to March 31 the garden is closed.
+From November 1 to March 31, the garden is closed.
 Paid admission.

 Łazienki Royal Garden in the city of Warsaw

 The huge park surrounding the summer residence of the last Polish king.
 A must-see on your Warsaw (and Polish) bucket list!
-It can be crowded during weekends but it’s also big enough to have a quiet walk in less popular parts of the garden.
+It can be crowded during weekends, but it’s also big enough to have a quiet walk in less popular parts of the garden.
 Amazing during each season – kids can collect chestnuts and colorful leaves during fall, build a snowman and ride a sled during wintertime, observe squirrels in spring, and lie on the grass in summer.

 More fall foliage spots in Poland in our post.